Spread the cost of tuition and fees over the term by enrolling in a tuition payment plan using our online payment plan system.

 College Service, Student Activity, and Clinical Fees are NONREFUNDABLE.
 No credit will be applied to your account, regardless of when you drop—EXCEPT that you may request full credit for the clinical fees if you drop out of an allied health program entirely or are not enrolled in any credit course at the end of the add/drop period.

-GREAT Center and other non-credit instructional charges are subject to the following fund policies:
+Workforce Development & Continuing Education and other non-credit instructional charges are subject to the following fund policies: